Elton John, Lady Gaga, 'Dallas Buyers Club' get GLAAD nominations

-NEW YORK (Reuters) - Pop stars Elton John and Lady Gaga, award-winning films “Dallas Buyers Club” and “Blue is the Warmest Color” and the hit TV series “Modern Family” received nominations on Thursday from the GLAAD Media Awards.
+NEW YORK, Jan 30 (Reuters) - Pop stars Elton John and Lady Gaga, award-winning films “Dallas Buyers Club” and “Blue is the Warmest Color” and the hit TV series “Modern Family” received nominations on Thursday from the GLAAD Media Awards.

 They were among 130 nominees named by the lesbian, gay, bisexual and transgender advocacy organization, which monitors how the LGBT community is portrayed in the media.